InstituteforDiseaseModeling/idmtools/idmtools_local_runner/README.md

 # Using the CLI

 The CLI requires the workers service to already be running.
-From the idmtools_local_runner directory run `docker-compose exec workers python -m idmtools_local.cli.run`
+`python -m idmtools_local.cli.run`

 ## Experiment commands